Labeling Neural Representations with Inverse Recognition: INVERT: Interpreting Neural Representations with Inverse Recognition

-In the following, we propose \textit{Inverse Recognition} (INVERT), a method that seeks to explain neural representation by identifying the \textit{compositional concept}~\cite{mu2020compositional} that the representation is best on identifying in \textit{one-vs-all-other} classification.
-In contrast to the general Supervised Learning (SL)~\cite{cunningham2008supervised} objective of learning representations that detect concepts, INVERT aims to discover compositional concepts that latent representations within the network are detecting the best.
-By employing the non-parametric Area Under the Receiver Operating Characteristic (AUC) measure, we can evaluate the relationship between representations and concepts based on the representation's ability to distinguish between the presence and absence of a concept.
+A key step for explaining the abstractions learned by neural representations relies on the choice of the similarity measure between the concept and the representation.
+INVERT evaluates the relationship between representation and concepts by employing the non-parametric Area Under the Receiver Operating Characteristic (AUC) metric, measuring the representation's ability to distinguish between the presence and absence of a concept.